LightBurnSoftware/Documentation/Operations.md

 On Ruida hardware, scan angles that are multiples of 90 degrees are supported natively by the hardware and will automatically overscan for you.
 Other angles are scanned using standard cutting commands.

+### Z-Offset, Number of Passes, and Z-Step per pass

+These options behave identically to their counterparts in a standard cut.

 ### Scan all shapes at once

 This setting tells the scanner to group all shapes within a cut layer together and scan them all at once.
 In most cases this is faster than scanning individually, if your laser is fast.